EngineerDeepak001/Web-Dev/README.md

 # Web-Dev
-I have learned web development in which I have worked on HTML, CSS, JavaScript and RaktJS and made projects
+I have learned web development in which I have worked on HTML, CSS, JavaScript and Reactjs and made projects